awsdocs/aws-launch-wizard-user-guide/doc_source/best-practices-eks.md

 ## Use AWS CloudFormation for ongoing management<a name="use-cloudformation"></a>

 We recommend using CloudFormation for managing updates and resources that are created by this Launch Wizard deployment\.
-Using the Amazon EC2 Console, AWS CLI, or API to change or delete resources can cause future CloudFormation operations on the stack to behave unexpectedly\.
+Using the Amazon EC2 console, AWS CLI, or API to change or delete resources can cause future CloudFormation operations on the stack to behave unexpectedly\.

 ## Monitor additional resource usage<a name="monitor-resource-usage"></a>